 Specific topics covered during the class sessions include:

 PLEASE NOTE: This application-based class is selective.
 We are looking for students with talent and drive, though familiarity with the workshop process or previous experience writing a book is not mandatory.
 This program is for memoirists who are ready to make a strong commitment to their work, and our waitlist for the course is typically very long.
 Students will be expected to participate in the full program.

 We’ve structured this program to provide maximum benefit without demanding too much time away from focusing on your own work.
-In addition to workshopping short scenes in class, participants will meet individually with Nadine for 100-page manuscript reviews.
+In addition to workshopping short scenes in class, participants will meet individually with Kim for 100-page manuscript reviews.

 The class also includes a one-day offsite spring writers retreat, where you can spend the day writing and thinking, with breaks to mingle at lunch and over drinks with students in our other novel workshops.
 Additionally, throughout the year we will organize two optional evening social gatherings.
 As a writer in our Novel in a Year program, you’re considered a “VIP” at the studio.

 Throughout the course, you’ll have access to a private online forum for exchanging additional work and sharing articles and links of interest.
 And most importantly, these courses provide accountability check-ins to report your progress and struggles, and keep you writing.

 Whether you’re already drafting query letters to send to literary agents or just focusing on revision, your cohort will provide the structure, companionship, feedback, good humor, and emotional support to help you see your project through.

 You’ll also join StoryStudio’s larger community—in person and on social media—where you can connect with students from other classes, receive “first chance” invitations to special programming, and stay informed about literary events around the city.